microsoft/DirectXShaderCompiler/docs/DXIL.rst

    +------------+----------------------+-----------+
                 |                      |
                 v                      v
-        Driver Compiler             Verifier
+        Driver Compiler             Validator

 The *dxbc2dxil* element in the diagram is a component that converts existing DXBC shader byte code into DXIL.
 The *Optimizer* element is a component that consumes the high level IR, verifies it is valid, optimizes it, and produces a valid DXIL form.
-The *Verifier* element is a public component that verifies and signs DXIL.
+The *Validator* element is a public component that verifies and signs DXIL.
 The *Linker* is a component that combines precompiled DXIL libraries with the entry function to produce a valid shader.

 DXIL does not support the following HLSL features that were present in prior implementations.